Vincit/objection.js/doc/guide/query-examples.md

 // model instances.
 Inserted objects have ids added to them related
 // rows have foreign keys set but no other columns get fetched from
 // the database.
-You can use `upsertGraphAndFetch` for that. const graph = await Person
+You can use `upsertGraphAndFetch` for that. const graph = await Person.query().upsertGraph({
-  .query()
-  .upsertGraph({
   // This updates the `Jennifer Aniston` person since the id property is present.
   id: 1,
   firstName: 'Jonnifer',

   parent: {
     // This also gets updated since the id property is present.
 If no id was given
     // here, Nancy Dow would get deleted, a new Person John Aniston would
     // get inserted and related to Jennifer.
     id: 2,
     firstName: 'John',
     lastName: 'Aniston'
   },

   // Notice that Kat the Cat is not listed in `pets`.
 It will get deleted.
-    pets: [{
+  pets: [
+    {
       // Jennifer just got a new pet.
 Insert it and relate it to Jennifer.
 Notice
       // that there is no id!
       name: 'Wolfgang',
       species: 'Dog'
+    },
-    }, {
+    {
       // It turns out Doggo is a cat.
 Update it.
       id: 1,
-      species: 'Cat',
+      species: 'Cat'
-    }],
+    }
+  ],

   // Notice that Wanderlust is missing from the list.
 It will get deleted.
   // It is also worth mentioning that the Wanderlust's `reviews` or any
   // other relations are NOT recursively deleted (unless you have
   // defined `ON DELETE CASCADE` or other hooks in the db).
-    movies: [{
+  movies: [
+    {
       id: 1,

       // Upsert graphs can be arbitrarily deep.
 This modifies the
       // reviews of "Horrible Bosses".
-      reviews: [{
+      reviews: [
+        {
           // Update a review.
           id: 1,
           stars: 2,
           text: 'Even more Meh'
+        },
-      }, {
+        {
           // And insert another one.
           stars: 5,
           title: 'Loved it',
           text: 'Best movie ever'
+        },
-      }, {
+        {
           // And insert a third one.
           stars: 4,
           title: '4 / 5',
           text: 'Would see again'
-      }]
-    }]
+        }
+      ]
+    }
+  ]
 });
 ```

 By giving `relate: true` and/or `unrelate: true` options as the second argument, you can change the behaviour so that instead of inserting and deleting rows, they are related and/or unrelated.
 Rows with no id still get inserted, but rows that have an id and are not currently related, get related.